 The care that a shepherd showed for his flock remains a powerful image in the Church, despite its origins in an ancient agricultural society.
-In our country, with its vast paddocks and endless fences, the work of a true shepherd has lost some of its meaning, but the intimacy and tenderness of the image still speak to us of the closeness of Christ's relationship with all who believe in him.
+In our country, with its vast paddocks and endless fences, the work of a true shepherd has lost some of its meaning.
+However, the intimacy and tenderness of the image still remind us about the closeness of Christ in his relationship with all who believe in him.